atom/atom/README.md

 Atom will automatically update when a new release is available.

-Using (Homebrew)[https://brew.sh]?
-Run `brew cask install atom` to install the latest version of Atom.

 ### Windows

 Download the latest [Atom installer](https://github.com/atom/atom/releases/latest).
 AtomSetup.exe is 32-bit, AtomSetup-x64.exe for 64-bit systems.